magnars/dash.el/README.md

 Use `pred` to determine the first item in `list` to call `rep` on.
-Return a copy of `list` where the first item for which `pred` returns non-nil is replaced with the result of calling `rep` on that item.
+Return a copy of `list` where the first item for which `pred` returns non-`nil` is replaced with the result of calling `rep` on that item.

 See also: [`-map-when`](#-map-when-pred-rep-list), [`-replace-first`](#-replace-first-old-new-list)